 Players purchasing Eurojackpot tickets from retail stores are responsible for checking their tickets to see if they have won a prize, and are also responsible for claiming any winnings within the deadline set for the country in which the ticket was purchased.

 A player may only claim a Eurojackpot prize if they are the rightful owner of the winning ticket, i.e. they paid for the entry or were given the ticket in good faith or as a gift.

 A prize can only be claimed in the country in which the winning ticket was purchased.
 A list of lottery operators can be found on the How to Claim page.

 Winning tickets must be checked and validated by the lottery operator, or an agent of the lottery operator, such as an authorised retail store, in the relevant country before prizes will be paid out to winners.

 Players have specific deadlines for claiming Eurojackpot prizes depending on the country in which the ticket was purchased.
 They are also responsible for properly following the procedures for claiming prizes in their country, which can vary according to the value of the prize won.
 Please visit the How to Claim page for more information.

 Players must select five main numbers between 1 and 50.

 Players must select two extra Euro numbers between 1 and 12.

 Players must purchase their tickets before the close of sales in their country before the draw takes place.

-Draws are held every Friday in Helsinki, Finland, at 21.00 EET.
+Draws are held every Tuesday and Friday in Helsinki, Finland, at 21.00 EET.